rtCamp/Frappe-Manager/docs/reference/configuration.md

 ```

 !!! warning "Refused on image runtime"
     `developer_mode = true` cannot be combined with `runtime = "image"`.
-DocType authoring writes app *source* files, and standard doctypes only sync files into the database, never back, so those writes would land in the container's ephemeral layer and be lost on the next deploy. `fm create` rejects both the flag and a config overlay that sets it; demote with `fm update BENCH --runtime mount` first.
+DocType authoring writes app *source* files, and standard doctypes only sync files into the database, never back, so those writes would land in the container's ephemeral layer and be lost on the next deploy. `fm create` rejects both the flag and a config overlay that sets it.
+Runtime is fixed at create time, so an image bench cannot gain developer mode: create a mount bench instead, seeding it from the same release with `fm create NAME --seed-image REPO:TAG` if you want the same code.

 **Change via:** `fm update BENCH --developer-mode enable|disable` (needs an editable workspace: mount runtime)